lelutin/puppet-spamassassin/REFERENCE.md

 Data type: `Optional[Integer]`

 How many seconds you wait for DCC to complete, before scanning continues without the DCC results.
-Default: 8
+If left undef, spamd uses its default value of 5

 Default value: `undef`